Season 3 Overview

 Also, at some point they show a car driving out of Westward Beach and turning right.

 Now, it’s unclear who is driving, but that’s supposedly Marge, because she’s then shown at the fictional Valhalla lodge.
-Except that, if that were the case, it means she lives on the beach: that street she’s driving out from as she turns right is a one way road to Westward Beach, and there’s nothing there except the beach.
+Except that, if that were the case, it means she lives on the beach: that street she’s driving out from as she turns right is a one-way road to Westward Beach, and there’s nothing there except the beach.

 Then, Gene’s shop is located along the Malibu Pier, while the “Osiris” convalescent home was actually the Meridian West Hills facility.

-Curiously, Landon will recycle this place in a fifth season episode as convalescent home, again.
 Instead, the “West Hills” hospital where Gene wound up is at “West Hills”, of course.

-Curiously, Landon will use this place again, as hospital, in a fifth season episode (not the same as the Osiris home, though).
+And curiously, Landon will use this place again, as hospital, in a fifth season episode (not the same as the Osiris home, though).

 Glossary: